strapi/strapi/docs/3.0.0-beta.x/getting-started/quick-start-tutorial.md

 ::: tip NOTE

 You need to have **_Node.js and npm_** installed on your system before following these steps.
-If you do not have Node.js and npm installed (or are not sure), please visit our [Installation Requirements](install-requirements.md).
+If you do not have Node.js and npm installed (or are not sure), please visit our [installation requirements](install-requirements.md).

 :::